moxystudio/eslint-config/README.md

 ## Usage

+Create a `.eslintrc.json` file in the project root using a base configuration and addons.

 First you need to choose the **base** configuration to use:

 - `es5` - The configuration to be used in ECMAScript 5 based projects
 - `es6` - The configuration to be used in ECMAScript 6 based projects
-- `es7` - The configuration to be used in ECMAScript 7 based projects, enables `es6 modules` by default
+- `es7` - The configuration to be used in ECMAScript 7 based projects
 - `es8` - The configuration to be used in ECMAScript 8 based projects

 Then enhance it with one or more **addons**: